Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Around 2017, after separating from my partner, I began working on how to give the portfolio of companies away into a multi-generational holding structure, that would exist for the benefit of current and future generations of stakeholders in a multi-sided ecosystem.

-We have now made massive progress legally and conceptually on these fronts over the last 7 years, however back in 2017, the first dozens of attorneys and advisors I and my counselors consulted all essentially told informed us that was not the way the United States system constructed.
+We have collectively made massive progress legally and conceptually on these fronts over the last 7 years with special purpose trusts, decentralized autonomous organizations, and other stewardship innovations, however back in 2017, the first dozens of attorneys and advisors we consulted all essentially informed us that was not the way the United States system constructed.
 Companies were owned by shareholders, and the companies operated with a fiduciary duty to maximize shareholder return.
+This subordinated our entire ecosystem system, which dominates the political system, to capital, concentrating wealth and power in the hands of a few.

 On my Quest for Wisdom, it was evident how fundamentally flawed the subjection of human capacity and consciousness to either central government or capital was.
-Just because I was blessed enough to have the capital, relationships, capacity, and courage to risk everything to start the company, that did not Spiritually imply that I or my family "owned" the fruit of the labor of others.
+Just because I was blessed with the capital, relationships, capacity, and courage to risk everything to start a company, that did not Spiritually imply that I or my family "owned" the fruit of the labor of others.

 I had watch many families, and family companies, be destroyed when a generation passed on unearned wealth and power to the next.
-Studying the patterns, it seemed to seldom last more than a few generations.
+Studying the patterns, it seemed to seldom last more than a few generations without corrupting and growing corrupted.

-So I jumped up another level of abstraction, hired an attorney full time, and went to work on the legal and governance systems that could steward portfolios of federated companies for the good of future generations.
+So I jumped up another level of abstraction, hired an attorney full time, and went to work on designing and building the framework for a set of interoperable global legal and governance systems that could steward portfolios of federated companies for the good of future generations.

-Our prototype structure of a hybrid legal infrastructure to empower a blended ecosystem of for-profit and non-profit activities, that could fractally replicated and federated around the world, was instantiated and received IRS approval in 2019.
+Our prototype hybrid legal infrastructure to empower a blended ecosystem of for-profit and non-profit activities, that could be fractally replicated and federated around the world, was instantiated and received IRS approval in 2019.

 The economic engine was built.